astronomer/astro-cli/README.md

 ## Support

-If you need support, start with the [astronomer documentation](https://www.astronomer.io/docs/), if you still have questions, or any issues, please create ticket in https://github.com/astronomer/astronomer/issues.
+If you need support, start with the [Astronomer documentation](https://www.astronomer.io/docs/).

+If you still have questions, you can post on the [Astronomer web forum](https://forum.astronomer.io) or if you are a customer, you can [open a support ticket](https://support.astronomer.io).